Continuing the Legacy

-As Mrs. Hearst’s health began to fail, she asked several former delegates, some of whom were no longer young themselves, to think about continuing her work with former delegates.
-The United States Senate Youth Alumni Association (“USSYAA") grew from this request.
-Fortunately, the Association began to organize before Mrs. Hearst’s passing, so that she could see that her wish for the future would be accomplished.
+As Mrs. Hearst’s health began to fail, she asked several former delegates (some of whom were no longer young themselves) to think about continuing her work.
+The United States Senate Youth Alumni Association (“USSYAA”) was born in 1999, and grew from this request.
+Fortunately, the Association began to organize before Mrs. Hearst’s passing, so she could see that her wish for the future would be accomplished.

 The United States Senate Youth Alumni Association now counts more than 6,000 members, all former delegates or military mentors from the program’s Washington Week, held each spring in the nation’s capital.

 Our members include United States senators, members of Congress, governors, federal judges, cabinet secretaries, candidates for president, business leaders, public officials, respected academics, prominent lawyers, and students from across the country, many of whom can trace their interest in government and politics back to the United States Senate Youth Program, and Mom Hearst.